• Skip to main content

 APPLICATION PROCEDURE:

-Internal and external Applicants must apply online at www.isd12.org.
+Internal and external applicants must apply online at www.isd12.org.
 Click on “Employment” at the upper right of the page to begin the applications process.
-Apply by July 5, 2022.
-Position open until filled.
+Apply early, as positions will be filled throughout the summer.
+Application accepted until filled.

 Lesa Genovese